amd/resource-optimizer/README.txt

 cd kernel/common
 make

-To build memory balancer:
+To build memory balancer application: cd membalancer make
-cd common
-make

 Currently the kernel part of the tool has a hard dependency with Linux kernel code.
 This is due to the absence of a eBPF kernel API to get parent process identifier which is required for balancing memory of progress-like multi-process application which creates processes on demand.
 This hard dependency maybe relaxed in future.